 Tips for applying for credit when you’re unemployed

-Getting new credit while unemployed may be difficult, but fortunately, it’s not impossible.
+Getting new credit while unemployed may be difficult, but it’s not impossible.
 Some of the ways you can increase your chances of getting credit are:

-- Applying for a secured card: A secured credit card is backed by a cash deposit for the credit balance.
+- Applying for a secured card.
+A secured credit card is backed by a cash deposit for the credit balance.
 For example, you put down $500 and receive a credit card with a $500 credit balance.
 This type of card reduces the lender’s risk because they have the deposit to pay off the balance if needed.

 - Becoming an authorized user on another card: Consider whether you have a friend or family member willing to add you as an authorized user on their card.
 This will allow you to access their credit card.
-And, as an added benefit, you’ll benefit from their payment history, which can work to help improve your credit.
+As an added benefit, you’ll benefit from their payment history, which can work to help improve your credit.

-- Working to build your credit: You may choose to use this time to start building up your credit.
+- Working to build your credit.
+You may choose to use this time to start building up your credit.
 A higher credit score typically means you get access to more credit options, higher credit amounts and better interest rates and loan terms.
 Improving your credit can have a long-term positive impact on your financial well-being.

 Alternatively, you may want to avoid applying for new credit during this time.
 You’ll have to decide what’s best for you during your period of unemployment.

-Note: Articles have only been reviewed by the indicated attorney, not written by them.
-The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
-Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.)
+Note: The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
+Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.